TurakhiaLab/metaWEPP/README.md

 ### <a name="run"> Run Command

-meta-WEPP requires `KRAKEN_DB` and `DIR` to be specified as command-line config arguments.
+metaWEPP requires `KRAKEN_DB` and `DIR` to be specified as command-line config arguments.
 Other parameters can be provided via the config file.
 It also accepts `--cores`  to control the number of threads used during execution, and uses `--resources mess_slots=1` to  ensure the MeSS pipeline runs serially, preventing concurrency-related issues.

 Examples:
 1. Using all parameters from the config file: